ApexRMS/landfireupdate/README.md

 A number of the raster pre-processing operations have been parallelized to speed up run time.
 The number of threads to be used for these steps can be set using the `nThreads` variable.
+This will set the number of cores used by R to _build_ the SyncroSim library.
 This is not to be confused with the `ssimJobs` in the **SyncroSim Options** section below that is used to set the default maximum number of jobs in the generated SyncroSim library.
+This will determine the number of cores used by SyncroSim to _run_ the library.

 The `ssimDir`is used to indicate the installation directory for SyncroSim if it is not in the default location.
 This is primarily included for Linux users.